UAMS-DBMI/MIREOT-plugin/README.md

 This plugin performs the MIREOT plugin through Protege via a convinent drag and drop interface.

+The current version can be downloaded on the [Release](https://github.com/UAMS-DBMI/MIREOT-plugin/releases) page of this repository.

-#### Build Prerequisites
+#### Development Prerequisites

-To build and run the examples, you must have the following items installed:
+If you need to build this plugin the following is required.

 + Apache's [Maven](http://maven.apache.org/index.html).
 + A tool for checking out a [Git](http://git-scm.com/) repository.